 The down side is that the intricacy of the model has nothing to do with the accuracy of the final outcome.
 Financial models are filled with assumptions and formulas.
 While these models are very appropriate for some applications, retirement is not one of these.
-As it is complicated by unknowns such as life expectancy, future health and the state of the economy.
+As retirement is complicated by widely differing unknowns such as life expectancy, future health and the state of the economy.

-All of these are impossible to predict and any averages will probably not have much relevance for you.
+All of these are impossible to predict and any averages will may not have much relevance for you.

 The results produced by these models are very professionally presented which creates an illusion of precision and accuracy.
 Which makes them great marketing tools for financial institutions to convince you to invest in their products!